RandomityGuy/SchoolWebApp/ChatAppTest/APIDocs.md

-            "class": str // The class the assignment is targeted at "content": str // The description of the assignment "due-date": str // The due date of the assignment "attachment-url": str // The url to the file attached to the announcement }...
+            "class": str // The class the assignment is targeted at "content": str // The description of the assignment "due-date": str // The due date of the assignment "attachment": str // The filename of the attachment "attachment-url": str // The url to the file attached to the announcement }...
     ]